 The Labour Ministry had originally prepared drafts for three potential hikes: 1,150 Kc, 1,350 Kc and 1,650 Kc.
 While Labour Minister Jana Maláčová (CSSD) was in favour of the middle scenario, Finance Minister Alena Schillerova (ANO), who warned that the minimum wage hike should stay in line with the average salary growth, supported the lowest one.

-Last week, tripartite negotiations between the government, trade unions and employers failed to reach an agreement on the amount of the hike, leaving the final decision to the cabinet.
+Last week, tripartite negotiations between Czech the government, trade unions and employers failed to reach an agreement on the amount of the minimum wage hike for 2020, leaving the final decision to the cabinet.
 Business unions had warned that they were only willing to agree to a maximum increase of 700 Kc, while trade unions were lobbying for a 1,600 Kc-hike.

 Last year, the Czech Republic boosted the minimum wage by 1,150 Kc to bring it to its current level of 13,350 Kc (around €530).